The prognosis depends on the source of the vertigo.

 - Vertigo caused by problems in the inner ear, while usually self-limited, in some cases can become completely incapacitating.
 The use of drugs and rehabilitation exercises is the mainstay of treatment.
 Most commonly this will cure the symptoms or make the condition tolerable.

-- The prognosis of vertigo from a brain lesion depends on the amount of damage done to the central nervous system.
-Vertigo caused by a brain lesion may need emergency evaluation by a neurologist and/or neurosurgeon.
+- The prognosis of vertigo from a brain lesion (tumor or stroke) depends on the amount of damage done to the central nervous system.
+Vertigo caused by a brain lesion may need emergency evaluation by a neurologist and/or neurosurgeon and may lead to permanent disability.

 Must Read Articles Related to Vertigo